Ryan Vickers

-Ryan James Vickers (born 19 February 1999) is an English motorcycle racer set to race for Honda Racing UK in the 2026 British Supberbike Championship, after previously competing in the series from 2019 to 2024.
-For 2025 he competed for Motocorsa Racing in the 2025 Superbike World Championship ending the season in 20th place.
+Ryan James Vickers (born 19 February 1999) is an English motorcycle racer for Honda Racing UK in the 2026 British Superbike Championship, after previously competing in the series from 2019 to 2024.
+For 2025, he competed for Motocorsa Racing in the 2025 Superbike World Championship ending the season in 20th place.

 Career

 Early career

 Vickers became interested in motorsports when his dad finished fourth in the world wheelie competition.
 Vickers initially took up motocross, starting his first race at 7 years old.
 He then transitioned to circuit racing.
 He competed at club level before entering the national championships.

 In 2017, Vickers made his debut in the Pirelli National Superstock 600 Championship, a support class for the British Superbike Championship.
-He secured a victory at Brands Hatch and finished 8th in the standings with 101 points.
+He secured a victory at Brands Hatch and finished eighth in the standings with 101 points.

 The following year, 2018, proved to be a dominant season for Vickers in the Junior Superstock class.
 He won ten out of twelve races, winning the championship title with 250 points, more than 100 points clear of his nearest competitor.
 At Cadwell Park, he broke the lap record whilst securing his seventh win.
 That same year, he also made a one-off appearance in the Supersport World Championship at Donington Park as a replacement rider on a Honda.
 However, he did not finish the race.